-The Nashville divorce mediators at Martin Heller Potempa & Sheppard, PLLC can help divorce couples resolve as many issues as possible before lengthy proceedings are necessary.
+The Nashville divorce mediators at MHPS can help divorcing couples resolve as many issues as possible before lengthy proceedings are necessary.
 Our attorneys are dedicated to making sure all parties reach agreements in divorce mediation with which they are comfortable moving forward.
 We also represent people in Franklin, Cool Springs, Bellevue, and Belle Meade, as well as other communities throughout Davidson and Williamson Counties.

 Tennessee Mediation Requirements

 Mediation is a method of alternative dispute resolution (ADR) that is used to avoid litigation or trial when possible in a contested divorce.
 It is meant to save financial resources, as well as time and stress.
 Mediation involves a private, informal setting in which an impartial mediator helps facilitate an agreement between the parties regarding important issues such as the division of property, child support or custody, and spousal support.

 Everything said and done during mediation is kept confidential.
 Mediators are not permitted to disclose the discussions to the court, and they are only allowed to say whether or not the parties mediated in good faith and reached a settlement.
 A mediator cannot be required to testify in court unless both spouses sign an agreement allowing such disclosure.
 Under Tennessee law, all reports, documents, and other records provided by each spouse as part of mediation also remain privileged.

 Although mediation is required in every divorce case before a contested case can go to trial, Tennessee law dictates certain exceptions to this requirement, including: